10 Classic Poems about Cats Everyone Should Read

 If you’d like to go in search of more great cat poems, the beautifully produced anthology, The Great Cat: Poems About Cats (Everyman’s Library Pocket Poets), contains many more feline classics, including W. B. Yeats’s Minnaloushe, Christopher Smart’s Jeoffry, Lewis Carroll’s Cheshire Cat, T. S. Eliot’s Rum Tum Tugger, and William Blake’s Tyger.

-Continue your cat-themed literary odyssey with our great quotations from writers about cats and these fantastic pictures of cats and books.
+Continue your cat-themed literary odyssey with our pick of the best short stories featuring cats, these great quotations from writers about cats and these fantastic pictures of cats and books.
 Or if you’d rather seek out man’s best friend, you might enjoy these poems about dogs, including Thomas Hardy’s Wessex, Matthew Arnold’s Geist, and Elizabeth Barrett Browning‘s Flush.

 Posted on January 12, 2016, in Literature and tagged Analysis, Best Cat Poems, Cats, English Literature, Literature, Poems about Cats, Poetry, Poetry Recommendations, Poets, Summary.
 Bookmark the permalink.
 14 Comments.